 In January 2017, the Department for Business, Energy and Industrial Strategy published an Industrial Strategy green paper.
-At the February Tourism Industry Council, an agreement was reached that the tourism sector would push for a Tourism Sector Deal.
+At the February Tourism Industry Council, a group set up to collaborate between government and the tourism industry, an agreement was reached that the tourism sector would push for a Tourism Sector Deal.
 The bid is being led by Steve Ridgway CBE, former CEO of Virgin Atlantic and current hotel owner, an industry leader and expert, in line with other sector deals.
 The bid is being facilitated by VisitBritain/VisitEngland who are helping the industry pull together its proposals.

 A tourism sector deal

 Tourism in Britain – both inbound, outbound and domestic – is built around a unique and world-beating experience.
 From ancient heritage to diverse and spectacular landscapes to world renowned product and service, Britain consistently finds itself amongst the most desirable destinations anywhere in the world.